NYU-CS6313-Projects/Traffic-Collisions-Hotspots/README.md

 Group 6: Awais Malik, Bartosz Bonczak, Radu Stancut

-Our project goal is to provide the NYPD with enhanced cognition of traffic collision patterns in the New York City by identifying collision hotspots and correlating them with specific enforcement-related causes.
+Our project goal is to provide the NYPD with enhanced cognition of traffic collision patterns in New York City by identifying collision hotspots and correlating them with specific enforcement-related causes.

 A live demo can be found [here](http://rawgit.com/NYU-CS6313-Projects/sp2015-group6/master/code/test3.html).